 To make the most of the actual review conversation with your employee, it’s important to avoid:

-- General, vague feedback; be specific on which behaviours you want your employee to continue, stop and explore.
+- General, vague feedback; be specific on which behaviors you want your employee to continue, stop and explore.

-- Making it personal; feedback is about actions and behaviour, not the person.
+- Making it personal; feedback is about actions and behavior, not the person.

 How to write a performance review

 Having an employee-friendly performance review process can not only make or break the development of your employees but also disrupt the relationship between managers and their reports.

 Beyond creating a robust performance review strategy and performance review form, managers must also consider their delivery of the appraisals.
 Communicating a performance review effectively is the final touch to executing a constructive, celebratory and effective review process.

 When creating an effective assessment, it’s important to include the following:

 - Calculate an overall rating for the employee; although a manager will be highlighting both the strengths and weaknesses of an employee’s behavior, it will aid the employee’s morale to communicate how the employee averaged on this rating scale.